usf-portal/his4936-dh2-course-workbook/docs/setting_up.md

 **$ indicates the start of a new command, do not enter it into the terminal/command prompt**

 #### Installing MySQL and Workbench

+**When installing MySQL Server, choose a custom install, and make sure to choose the MySQL for Excel plugin**